hicalvin/hicalvin.github.io/_posts/2021-10-28-abc_always_being_coding.md

 ### Resources

 - [emoji shortcuts](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md) could be well used in Markdown documentation, and IF you want to apply into Jekyll like this site, you need to update *_config.yml* to apply by adding *plugins*.
+- [HashTable](https://zhuanlan.zhihu.com/p/84327339) is different with Arrays.
+Arrays can only identify the value with index, but HashTable could use Hash Function with input parameter of *key*.
+That means, for unsorted Array, the time complexity will be O(n), even for sorted Array, it will be O(log2n).
+But for HashTable, it's always content time of O(1).
+That means, almost all the *key-value* containers are using HashTable mindset.
+Taking product as sample, it's **Redis**.
+- Use [Jupyter Notebook](https://jupyter.org/) to take as notebook since it can either run Python and can also using Markdown to take notes.
+Github.io is that just for tracking the progress.
+AMAZING !!